StewBC/mminer-apple2/README.md

 There's a pre-built Apple II disk of the project, mminer.dsk under the releases tab.
 This can be played directly in emulators.

+There's also a video of the game here: https://youtu.be/OGxj_g1ImhM

 3. DIFFERENCES FROM THE ORIGINAL

 There are several differences that all have to do with Apple II hardware